-- i) include full details of the proposed lighting to be installed (number, design, specification, position and method of control); - ii) comply with the current guidelines on the Reduction of Obtrusive Light for rural areas (zone E2) set out by the Institute of Lighting Professionals as a minimum; - iii) be time limited, ideally motion-controlled and installed at a low height; - iv) limit the correlated colour temperature of lamps to 3000 Kelvins or less - v) include full shielding (at the horizontal and above) of any lighting fixture exceeding 500 initial lumens
+- iv) be time limited, ideally motion-controlled and installed at a low height; - v) limit the correlated colour temperature of lamps to 3000 Kelvins or less - vi) include full shielding (at the horizontal and above) of any lighting fixture exceeding 500 initial lumens

-Floodlighting to enable the use of sports facilities will need strong justification and will be required to have time restrictions and automated controls for switch off and dimming with reference to the Guidance Notes for the Reduction of Obtrusive Light, The Institute of Lighting Professionals 2021, and any subsequent revisions.
+Floodlighting to enable the use of sports facilities will need strong justification and will be required to have time restrictions and automated controls for switch off and dimming with reference to the Guidance Notes for the Reduction of Obtrusive Light, 2021 set out by the Institute of Lighting Professionals and the Bat Conservation Trust Guidance Note 08/18 (or any subsequent revisions).

-Monitoring Indicators Targets Horton Wood Ridge; Upper Fawkham Valley; Central Fawkham Valley; Pennis Valley and Lower Fawkham Valley Local Landscape Character Areas shown on Map 1 No large scale or visually prominent development or deterioration in the landscape qualities of the Local Landscape Character Areas Upper, Central and Lower Fawkham Valley No visual intrusion of development on the undeveloped horizons or the undeveloped slopes of the Upper, Central and Lower Fawkham Valley Dark Skies No deterioration in the level of light pollution
+Monitoring Indicators Targets Horton Wood Ridge; Upper Fawkham Valley; Central Fawkham Valley; Pennis Valley and Lower Fawkham Valley Local Landscape Character Areas shown on Map 1 No large scale or visually prominent development or deterioration in the landscape qualities of the Local Landscape Character Areas Upper, Central and Lower Fawkham Valley No visual intrusion of development on the undeveloped horizons or the undeveloped slopes of the Upper, Central and Lower Fawkham Valley Dark Skies No deterioration in the level of light pollution Important Public Views defined in Map 2 No partial or complete loss of, or adverse impact on, Important Public Views as a result of development.